christo/blocky-toad/README.md

 Tested with: Pygame 2.0 and Python 3.9

-Thanks to all the people on the [OldSkoolCoder](https://github.com/oldskoolcoder/) Discord server.
+Shout outs to all the people on the [OldSkoolCoder](https://github.com/oldskoolcoder/) Discord server and thanks John for streaming the 6502 stuff.

 The font used is _PetMe64_ from [KreativeKorp](https://www.kreativekorp.com/software/fonts/c64.shtml)